Trading context

-Structure ingests detailed positions and balances from your trading accounts and turns them into the holdings you see in the UI.
-This page explains that pipeline at a conceptual level.
+Structure presents positions and balances from your trading accounts as the holdings you see in the UI.
+This page explains the model at a conceptual level.

 Raw positions and balances